John Thomond O'Brien

-John Thomond O'Brien (1786–1861), also known in Spanish as Juan Thomond O'Brien, was an Argentine Army officer born in 1786 in Baltinglass, Co.
-Wicklow, son of Martin O'Brien and Honoria O'Connor.
-He fought in the Chilean War of Independence.
+John Thomond O'Brien (1786–1861), also known in Spanish as Juan Thomond O'Brien, was an Argentine Army officer born in 1786 in Baltinglass, County Wicklow, son of Martin O'Brien and Honoria O'Connor.
+Martin O'Brien owned a bleach-green affiliated with the cotton factory run by the Orr family at Stratford-on-Slaney.
+Martin was the son of Andrew O'Brien (d.
+1798), a son of Donald O'Brien of Waterford who, in turn, was an illegitimate son of William O'Brien, 3rd Earl of Inchiquin.
+John Thomond O'Brien went on to fight in the Chilean War of Independence.

 Career

 John Thomond O'Brien left Ireland and arrived in Buenos Aires in 1812 to open a merchant house.
 On his way there, his ship crashed onto the rocks of Fernando Po Island in west Africa.
 Only he and a few others survived to continue their journey.

 Soon after arriving in Buenos Aires, the local people gave him the name Don Juan O'Brien.
 He enlisted in the army and fought in Uruguay with General Miguel Estanislao Soler.
 In 1816 O'Brien joined General José de San Martín's mounted grenadiers regiment in the Andes army.
 After the battle of Chacabuco, he was promoted to captain and appointed aide-de-camp to General San Martín.

 O'Brien fought in the Second Battle of Cancha Rayada and at Battle of Maipú.
-In 1821 he was promoted to Colonel, and died in 1861 in Lisbon, Portugal while returning to South America.
+In 1821, he was promoted to colonel, and died in 1861 in Lisbon, Portugal while returning to South America.